chromium/chromium/mojo/public/tools/bindings/README.md

   // Arrays of arrays of arrays... are fine. array<array<array<AnEnum>>> this_works_but_really_plz_stop;

-  // The element type may be nullable if it's a type which is allowed to be
+  // The element type may be nullable unless it's a primitive numeric type. array<AllTheThings?> more_maybe_things;
-  // nullable.
-  array<AllTheThings?> more_maybe_things;
+  // array<int32?> no_primitive_in_array; This doesn't work.

   // Fixed-size arrays get some extra validation on the receiving end to ensure
   // that the correct number of elements is always received.